kaholkanav/HumberMachineLearning/README.md

 In support of the first microlecture on machine learning.
 You will find the YOLOV5 model trained on detecting defects in french fries.

+To make this happen you should have several python APIs installed on your computer.

+to do that, go to yolov5 folder and see the requirements.txt

+to install all the prerequisites execute the following command

+pip3 install -r requirements.txt

 To enable training.
 Lets first learn how to set it up.
 You will find two main folders.
 First is the datasets folder and the second is the yolov5 folder.